 Face Validity of Model Outputs:

-The model produced estimates of visit and preventive service frequency successfully passed our criteria for face validity (that is, it looks good to us!).
-On average, patients had 2 visits per year (range xx-yy) and were eligible for xx preventive services each year (range xx-yy).
-The mean number of patients seen annually by a provider was 1,600, indicating that 400 patients per panel, on average, don’t have a visit in a given year (mean panel size was 2,000).
+Our estimates of visit and preventive service frequency had excellent face validity (that is, it looks good to us!).
+The median patient had 2 visits per year (IQR 1-3) and received 12 preventive services (IQR 8-167).
+Of a average PCP’s 2000 patient panel, 1640 (82%) were seen at least once annually.

 Time Needed and Time Available for Prevention:

 Figure 1 displays that total annual time needed to provide all high-priority preventive services as compared to the total annual time available for prevention.
-The mean provider worked 2,500 hours per year, had 690 mean hours of face-to-face time available to talk with patients, and had only 116 mean hours available to discuss preventive services.
-This works out to 2 minutes available for discussing all preventive services per clinic visit, on average.
-However, the mean time to complete SDM for all included preventive services was 1,040 hours, or 924 hours of work-time beyond what PCPs currently have available.
+Providers have about 28 minutes per day available for discussing all preventive care services — or about 2 minutes per clinic visit, on average.
+However, the time needed to complete SDM for all included preventive services is about 228 minutes (3.8 hours) per day or 16 minutes per visit.
+The average, PCP then, needs to find a mere 200 minutes per day to break even.

-Variation in Time-Deficits Across PCPs:
+Variation in Prevention-Time-Space- Deficit (PTSD) Across PCPs:

-Figure 2 depicts the degree to which different PCPs in the study population are able to stay above water (time-deficit <= 0).
-We found that 0.0% of study PCPs are able to keep their heads above water, meaning that 100% of PCPs failed to provide SDM for all preventive services.
+Figure 2 depicts the degree to which different PCPs in the study population are able to stay within the laws of physics (time-space deficit <= 0).
+We were surprised, but still skeptical, when we found that 0.0% of study PCPs could avoid PTSD (mean PTSD = -3.3 hours per day) even given our unrealistically low estimate of time needed for full SDM.

 Sensitivity Analysis:

-PCPs continued to fail in most scenarios.
-Even if PCPs used 100% of their direct face-time with patients to discuss preventive care and nothing else (quickly shushing patients with acute concerns or questions about their chronic medications), they would be unable to complete SDM for all preventive services (mean time-deficit of xx hours over a year).
-Sadly, the only scenario where PCPs did not fail was when they only had a small number of Grade A recommendations and dispensed with SDM altogether; not much of a solution as it brings us full circle to where we started!

-Targets for Shoring up Time-Deficits:
+Unfortunately, PCPs could not avoid a 100% PTSD rate even if the used 100% of their direct patient contact time for SDM preventive care.
+Accounting for time for shushing patients who tried to talk about their symptoms, medications and health concerns substantially increased the magnitude of PTSD.
+Yes, PTSD could be eliminated if PCPs dispensed with SDM altogether and limited themselves to only Grade A preventive recommendations, but that just brings us full circle to where we started!

-Since 0 PCPs in our study population were able to keep up with current demands on their time during a typical work-day, we felt it would be difficult to shame PCPs with peer comparisons.
+Then we realized, we had not yet considered that PCPs may be working too few hours. in our study population were able to keep up with current demands on their time during a typical work-day, we felt it would be difficult to shame PCPs with peer comparisons.
 Thus, it became necessary to look for other work and non-work targets to account for the remaining time needed for SDM.
 Figure 3 presents the average day for PCPs over the course of a year.
 We identify several potential targets for shoring up prevention time-deficits including time needlessly spent on grooming/self-care, ample leisure time, and of course, unnecessary sleep time.

 Burnout:

 Even the best interventions have side effects.
 So, we can accept some level of added burnout when dipping into PCP’s leisure and grooming time.
-However, the mere fact of increased burnout shouldn’t dissuade us from carrying out important interventions.
-Rather, the magnitude of burnout is important to consider.
-Because it is difficult to make value judgments about whether this degree of burnout is consequential, Figure 4 displays a helpful icon array that puts the level of burnout into perspective.
-Clarity about this trade-off should head off overblown concerns that we may be pushing too hard.
+Although burnout has a major upside (weeding out the riff raff), the magnitude of increased burnout is of some importance, so that we can figure out how many resources to invest in recruiting replacement PCPS.
+Figure 4 displays a helpful icon array that can help you determine how many replacement PCPs you’re likely to need for a given quality improvement strategy.

 Discussion